sheldonucr/ee260_lab/lab2/README.md

 * An DRC Result with `no errors` for your inverter layout in Fig 54.

-* and LVS Result with `CLEAN` for your inverter layout in Fig 63.
+* An LVS Result with `CLEAN` for your inverter layout in Fig 63.

 * Some of the issues if you have (One paragraph)